glue-viz/glue/doc/customizing_guide/state_based_qt_viewer.rst

 ^^^^^^^^^^^^

-To create a viewer, we import the base :class:`~glue.viewer.common.state.ViewerState` class, as well as the :class:`~glue.external.echo.CallbackProperty` class::
+To create a viewer, we import the base :class:`~glue.viewers.common.state.ViewerState` class, as well as the :class:`~glue.external.echo.CallbackProperty` class::

-    from glue.viewer.common.state import ViewerState
+    from glue.viewers.common.state import ViewerState
     from glue.external.echo import CallbackProperty

 The latter is used to define properties on the state class and we can attach